Frequently Asked Questions

 Q. Does Providence Academy accept international students?

 A. Providence Academy has an school-to-school exchange partnership with an American School in Madrid, Spain.
 In addition, PA admits a limited number of international students into the high school program on a one-year exchange (J-1 Visa) through approved international exchange organizations with whom the Academy has set up special partnership.
 PA does not accept international students before high school unless they are living with their parents in the Twin Cities area.
-Please contact the Enrollment Manager for more information.
+Please contact the Director of Admissions and Marketing for more information.

 Q. What are the criteria used for admitting students?